i. Property Ownership Options

-Both are useful inheritance planning measures, as they offer tax advantages, but assurance vie is an investment product for the living and for investment planning.
+Both are useful inheritance planning measures, as they offer tax advantages, but assurance vie is an investment product for the living and for inheritance planning.

 Assurance décès policies, on the other hand, are products that only pay out a sum to the beneficiary on the death of the insured.

 In the following review we consider assurance vie, although the main inheritance tax benefits apply to both.

 Life insurance policies (assurance vie) are not liable to inheritance tax unless the amount received by the beneficiary exceeds €152,500.
 Beyond this figure a withholding tax becomes payable at the rate of 20%.

 The level of the tax is increased to 25% for any benefits exceeding €1,053,338.

 As the tax allowance applies to each beneficiary (not the total sum) it is possible to make provision for several family members, although there is no inheritance tax between man and wife or those in a civil partnership.
 You should take care in the drafting of the beneficiary clause in the policy, which should be explicit.